 Action: Capture that momentum – don’t lose it!
 Now is the time to implement changes in reporting and 1-to-1s that move towards managing results, not activity or facetime.

-Lesson: Weirdly, many people feel more connected as a result of the glimpses into each other's lives via video meetings.
+Lesson: Weirdly, many people feel more connected because of the glimpses into each other's lives via video meetings.

-Can we create a better workplace – one that will marry the best aspects of the lessons from the WFH era and the traditional in-office experience?
-That will be the next big experiment – and I, for one, am very optimistic.
-I just hope we get to test it soon!
+Can we create a better workplace – one that will marry the best lessons from both the WFH era and the traditional in-office experience?
+That will be the next big experiment, and I’m very optimistic.